cruz-lucas/Bounding-Box-Inference/README.md

 > **Talvitie et al. (2024).
 Bounding-Box Inference for Error-Aware Model-Based Reinforcement Learning.**
 > *Reinforcement Learning Journal, vol. 5, 2024, pp. 2440–2460.*

 The code implements a selective planning method that uses bounding‐box inference to mitigate catastrophic planning in model‐based reinforcement learning (MBRL).
-In our experiments, we evaluate our approach on the [GoRight environment](https://github.com/cruz-lucas/goright) (see below), comparing variants such as Q-learning, Perfect, Expectation, Sampling, and different bounding-box inference (BBI) configurations (linear, tree, and neural).
+In the experiments, we evaluate the approach on the [GoRight environment](https://github.com/cruz-lucas/goright) (see below), comparing variants such as Q-learning, Perfect, Expectation, Sampling, and different bounding-box inference (BBI) learned models (linear, tree, and neural).

 ## Overview